RenXiangyuan/Kaggle---Google-Local-visit-prediction/README.md

+(I have to admit that the codes in this repo are messy due to the deadline of the task)

 # Kaggle---Google-Local-visit-prediction
 ## Predict whether users will visit a business using BPR
 * Who should read this: People want to know how to implement BPR *(Bayesian Personalized Ranking from Implicit Feedback)*